rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Operational.md

-## Operational fixed time activation should cause all groups to bo to state A or B
+## Operational fixed time activation should cause all groups to go to state A or B

 Verify
 1. Verify connection
 2. Send the control command to switch to fixed time= true
 3. Wait for status = true
 4. Send control command to switch "fixed time"= true
 5. Wait for status = false